 '''

-get_graphic_double(

-struct dbAddr paddr,

-struct dbr_grDouble p); / addr of return info/
+long get_graphic_double(struct dbAddr paddr, struct dbr_grDouble p);

 '''

 This routine fills in the graphics related fields of structure dbr_grDouble. recGblGetGraphicDouble should be called for fields not directly related to the value field.

 The database access routine, dbGetFieldIndex can be used to determine which field is being modified.